-Buttons have an associated list of properties defining their appearance and behavior, and other arbitrary properties may be used for application specific purposes.
-Some properties that have special meaning to the button package include:
+Each button has an associated list of properties defining its appearance and behavior, and other arbitrary properties may be used for application specific purposes.
+The following properties have special meaning to the Button package:

 "mouse-2, RET: Push this button".

 There are other properties defined for the regions of text in a button, but these are not generally interesting for typical uses.